ViswaMithra16/linux/README.md

 5. Executed the commands with exit_number in the inner VM which is inside a VM. cpuid -l 0X4ffffffc -s exit_number cpuid -l 0X4ffffffd -s exit_number

+ ## Questions
+3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VM boot entail?

+Ans :- The frequency of exits is increasing at a stable rate.
+We have observed that VM boot for all the exits require up to ~6800000.

+4.Of the exit types defined in the SDM, which are the most frequent?
+Least?
+Most Frequent Exits:
+   1. Exit number 10- CPUID
+   2. Exit number 32 - WRMSR
+   3. Exit number 1- External Interrupt
+   4. Exit number 12- HLT
+Least Frequent Exits :
+   1. Exit number 54 - WBINVD or WBNOINVD
+   2. Exit number 55 -  XSETBV
+   3. Exit number 29 - MOV DR

+## Assignment -4

+1. Execute the cpuid to get the number of exits for shadow paging.
+2. Boot the guest VM and, Record total exit count information.
+3. Shutdown the inner VM.
+4. Remove the ‘kvm-intel’ module from current kernel.
+5. Reload the kvm-intel module by giving ept=0 at the path.
+6. insmod /lib/modules/5.15.0+/kernel/arch/x86/kvm/kvm-intel.ko ept=0
+7. Reboot the VM, make a note of exits.

+Q. What did you learn from the count of exits?
+Was the count what you expected?
+If not, why not?

+When compared to nested paging, the number of exits in shadow paging increases.
+Nested paging eliminates the overheads associated with shadow paging.
+The hypervisor does not need to intercept and reproduce the visitor's modification of the guest page table, unlike shadow paging.

+Q. What changed between the two runs (ept vs no-ept)?
+The changes between the two runs with ept and without ept are the exit counts.
+The exit count has been increased with no-ept due to the overhead associated with shadow paging.